-Sqilline and a leading pharmaceutical company have partnered to apply AI algorithm and track for high-risk patients for the rare disease of Transthyretin amyloid polyneuropathy (TTR).
+Sqilline and a leading pharmaceutical company have partnered to apply an AI algorithm and track high-risk patients for the rare disease of Transthyretin amyloid polyneuropathy (TTR).

 The aim was to support neurologists find previously undiagnosed patients by assisting them with digital technology.

-For this project, Danny Platform evaluated the electronic health records of 10 leading neurological hospitals in Bulgaria.
+For this project, Danny Platform evaluated the electronic health records of 10 leading neurological hospitals.
 The proprietary algorithm, with carefully pre-defined including/excluding criteria, searched for possible undiagnosed patients.

 - Digital data collection based on electronic health records